Local Food Systems

 Farmers Market Accepting Oregon Trail and Debit Cards

-Funded by USDA Farmers Market Promotion Program COIC helped to promote and create sustainable farmers markets in the Central Oregon by increasing consumer and farmer participation in farmers markets; expanding access to markets by providing Electronic Benefit Transfer machines which accept SNAP benefits; and providing a marketing campaign.
+Funded by USDA Farmers Market Promotion Program COIC helped to promote and create sustainable farmers markets in the Central Oregon by increasing consumer and farmer participation in farmers markets; expanding access to markets by providing machines that process SNAP benefits; and an overall marketing campaign.

 Food Hub Feasibility Study

 Funded by USDA Rural Development: COIC conducted a study was to assess the capacity of the region to support a local food hub – defined as a centrally located facility with a business management structure facilitating the aggregation, storage, processing, distribution and marketing of regionally produced food products.
 A food hub in our region could provide the following systems: aggregation of food products to be delivered to restaurants or grocers; cold/freezer storage for bulk meats for Community Supported Agriculture; and centralized location for pick-up and drop off delivery system.
 These systems will narrow the gaps in the flow of food from the source to the consumer.